-Now, as S&T embarks on a celebration of the 150th anniversary of its founding, this gift from June and Fred Kummer will transform our university as we prepare for our next 150 years and beyond.
+As S&T celebrated the 150th anniversary of its founding in 2021, this gift from June and Fred Kummer has and will continue to transform our university as we prepare for our next 150 years and beyond.
 Through the establishment of The Kummer Institute Foundation and the Kummer Institute for Student Success, Research and Economic Development, Missouri S&T will transform higher education by equipping our students with the entrepreneurial mindset and spirit of innovation needed to succeed in their careers and lives.
 The Kummer Institute will also fuel economic development and innovation — not only for the Rolla region, but for the entire state of Missouri and beyond — through the creation of new knowledge and new technologies, thereby garnering greater national recognition for Missouri S&T.

 Whether it’s hotels, hospitals or higher education, Fred Kummer’s leadership casts a long shadow